 Cars are arguably one of the most complex machinery that people can own, which is why many of us often struggle in performing maintenance for our cars since we don’t know where and what to look for in the hundreds of parts within it.
 For instance cars like Audi S4 mods can be a struggle to perform maintenance on and the reason for this is that Audi S4s are designed to be very powerful cars.
 However, with proper knowledge, a beginner will easily be able to know how to properly maintain their vehicle.
 If you are one of the beginners that want to learn the basics of car maintenance, we are here to make it much easier for you to know all that you need to do about the said activity.
 Here is the ultimate guide to car maintenance, from the important parts to inspect up to what to do for proper checkups and repairs.

 Types of Car Checkups

-Before we get into the important parts of the car that should be inspected for maintenance, we would first need to describe the two types of car checkups, as they are important to know in order to understand which parts should be inspected regularly or occasionally.
+Before we get into the important auto parts that should be inspected for maintenance, we would first need to describe the two types of car checkups, as they are important to know in order to understand which parts should be inspected regularly or occasionally.

 Short-Term checkup is the term used to describe the type of checkup that should be performed regularly, which means that you would have to take a look at specific parts of your car at least once a week or month for proper maintenance.
 Skipping short-term checkups could lead to problems with your vehicle, as the parts inspected during this type of checkup are the ones that are related to the car’s movement and cooling features.